khoanguyen-3fc/dh-p2p/README.md

 options:
-  -h, --help            show this help message and exit -u USERNAME, --username USERNAME
+  -h, --help            show this help message and exit -d, --debug           Enable debug mode
+  -t TYPE, --type TYPE  Type of the camera
+  -u USERNAME, --username USERNAME
                         Username of the camera
   -p PASSWORD, --password PASSWORD
-                        Password of the camera
+                        Password of the camer
-  -d, --debug           Enable debug mode
 ```

 ### Limitations

 - Single threaded, so only one client can connect at a time
+- Polling based, so it's inefficient and inflexible
 - Not fully implemented (e.g. only simplex keep-alive, no mulpile connections, etc.)
 - Work better with `ffplay` and `-rtsp_transport tcp` option
 - Still unstable, can crash at any time